 Social Media Profiles

 K. Tempest Bradford is an award-winning teacher and media critic who writes speculative fiction steeped in Black Girl Magic.
-She’s the author of Ruby Finley vs. the Interstellar Invasion, her debut novel, and over a dozen short stories.
+She’s the author of Ruby Finley vs. the Interstellar Invasion, winner of the Andre Norton Nebula Award, and over a dozen short stories.
 Her essays have appeared on NPR, io9, and more.
 Tempest gives talks and teaches classes on representation and diversity though Writing the Other.com.

 Medium Bio: 150 words

 K. Tempest Bradford is an award-winning teacher, media critic, and author of fantasy and science fiction steeped in Black Girl Magic.
-Her debut middle grade novel, Ruby Finley vs. the Interstellar Invasion, was nominated for the 2022 Andre Norton Nebula Award.
-The book features a young Black genius who loves science and bugs.
+Her debut middle grade novel, Ruby Finley vs. the Interstellar Invasion, won the 2022 Andre Norton Nebula Award and is nominated for an IGNYTE Award.

-Tempest’s short fiction has appeared in multiple anthologies and magazines, including In The Shadow of the Towers and Strange Horizons.
+Tempest’s short fiction has appeared in multiple anthologies and magazines, including New Suns 2 and Strange Horizons.
 Her media criticism and essays on diversity and representation have been published at NPR, io9, Ebony Magazine, and more.

 She teaches classes and gives talks on representation and creating diverse narratives for Writing the Other and has been invited to teach at Clarion West, LitReactor, universities, and entertainment companies.

-She’s the recipient of the 2020 LOCUS Special Award for Inclusivity and Representation Education and the 2022 Lemonade Award.
+She’s the recipient of the 2023 LOCUS Special Award for Developing Diversity in Genre Communities, the 2020 LOCUS Special Award for Inclusivity and Representation Education, and the 2022 Lemonade Award.
 She’s been nominated for FIYAH Magazine‘s IGNYTE Community and Ember Awards.

 Long Bio: 525 words

 K. Tempest Bradford is an award-winning author, teacher, media critic, podcaster, and community organizer who writes fantasy and science fiction steeped in Black Girl Magic.
-Her debut middle grade novel, Ruby Finley vs. the Interstellar Invasion, was nominated for the 2022 Andre Norton Nebula Award.
-The book features a young Black genius who loves science and bugs.
+Her middle grade novel, Ruby Finley vs. the Interstellar Invasion, won the 2022 Andre Norton Nebula Award and is nominated for an IGNYTE Award.

-Tempest’s short fiction has appeared in several anthologies and magazines, including Black Sci-Fi Short Stories, In the Shadow of the Towers, Sunspot Jungle, Diverse Energies, Federations, Strange Horizons, Electric Velocipede, EscapePod, and PodCastle, plus many more.
-Her debut middle grade novel is about Ruby—a young, Black genius who loves entomology—and her encounter with the weirdest bug she’s ever seen and the mysterious men in black suits who come looking for it.
+Tempest’s short fiction has appeared in several anthologies and magazines, including New Suns 2: Original Speculative Fiction by People of Color, Black Sci-Fi Short Stories, Sunspot Jungle, Diverse Energies, Federations, Strange Horizons, Electric Velocipede, EscapePod, and PodCastle, plus many more.
+Her debut novel is about Ruby—a young, Black genius who loves entomology—her encounter with the weirdest bug she’s ever seen, and the mysterious men in black suits who come looking for it.

 Tempest organizes and teaches classes and seminars on writing inclusive, diverse fiction for Writing the Other.com.
 She’s also given talks, seminars, and workshops on these and other creative writing topics for Clarion West, Sarah Lawrence College, LitReactor, Sisters in Crime, the Sirens Conference, Willamette Writers Conference, the Writing Excuses Conference and Retreat, several local RWA chapters, and other writing groups, conferences, colleges, and entertainment companies.